Scew5145/Ewing_CSCI2270_FinalProject/README.md

     Constructs an entirely empty bracket.
 Shouldn't be used under normal circumstances because the Matches tree won't be correctly initialized.

   Bracket(numberTeams);
     Constructs the Bracket with default team names of the specified size.
 Team names will be integers starting at 1 and ending and the number of teams.
 Seeds will be the Same.
-Bracket size will always be equal to 2^(finals round)-1 and matches will always be numbered in the following order:
+Bracket size will always be equal to 2^(finals round)-1 and matches will always be numbered in the following order.

+    Example for a 8 team bracket:

           7           Finals (round 3)
        5      6       Semi-Finals (round 2)